 The meaning of the word barbecue is as varied as the different ways to spell it.
-Some standard spellings include “barbecue”, “barbeque”, “BBQ”, “Bar-b-Que” and “bar-b-q”.
-The meaning for the word barbecue at Cookshack is the traditional meaning common in the southern United States which is the art of cooking meat at a low temperature over an indirect fire and adding smoked flavor to food.
-In Australia, for example, if you asked someone what barbecue was they would be talking about grilling foods at high temps over direct heat.
-If you consulted the USDA, they would tell you barbecued meats “shall be cooked by direct action of dry heating resulting from the burning of hard wood or the hot coals for a sufficient period to assume the usual characteristics, which include the formation of a brown crust on the surface and the rendering of surface fat”.
+Some standard spellings include “barbeque”, “BBQ”, “Bar-b-Que” and “bar-b-q”.
+The meaning of barbecue here at Cookshack is the traditional meaning common in the southern United States.
+To us, it is the art of cooking meat at a low temperature over an indirect fire which adds smoked flavor to food.
+In Australia, for example, if you asked someone what it was, they would say grilling foods at high temps over direct heat.
+If you consulted the USDA, they would tell you barbecue “shall be cooked by direct action of dry heating resulting from the burning of hard wood or the hot coals for a sufficient period to assume the usual characteristics, which include the formation of a brown crust on the surface and the rendering of surface fat”.

 This question may cause an argument or fight because most people think their smoker is the best.
 So instead let us talk about what smoker is best in a commercial application like a restaurant, food truck, deli or another commercial kitchen.
 In order to stay in business, your customers need to know that each time they order an item prepared by you that it will taste the same.
 Not all smokers allow you to have this type of consistency.
 For example, our President/CEO, Stuart Powell, states he can cook good barbecue on about anything from a 55 gallon drum to a stick burner.
 In order to do this, he would need to able to monitor the process continually.
 However, he would not want to do this in a busy, high volume commercial setting.